 PROHIBITED BANKING METHODS

-You are going to find that most casinos will only allow you to claim bonuses if you use a certain range of banking methods, usually things like Visa, MasterCard and other regulated banking methods.
+You are going to find that most casinos will only allow you to claim bonuses if you use a certain range of banking methods.

 WHY ARE CERTAIN GAMES EXCLUDED?

-We mentioned previously about certain games that excluded or carry a lower contribution to clearing a bonus than other.
+We mentioned previously about certain games that are excluded or carry a lower contribution to clearing a bonus than others.
 There are a number of factors that contribute to this…

 The main one is to prohibit players from grinding out low volatility games in order to hit their wager requirements.
 Above we showed you a typical example of what percentage you could expect from certain games, with slots being the highest and table game such as blackjack and roulette being the lowest.